Want to know where to find the secret passages in Paris? I’ve found the best ones!

 Sit and stay awhile in one of the cafés or lovely tea room.
 This is a must-see passage in Paris.

 Address: 4 rue des Petits-Champs; 6 rue Vivienne and 5 rue de la Banque

-Other covered passages in 2nd arrondissement that you may wish to seek out include:
+Other covered passages in the 2nd arrondissement, that aren’t as glamorous but you may wish to seek out include: